The Bankrate promise

 1. Consider your investing goals and risk tolerance

-With so many mutual funds available, it is inevitable that many of them won’t be the right fit.
+With so many mutual funds available, it is likely that many of them won’t be the right fit for a particular investor’s needs.
 A mutual fund may be popular, but that doesn’t necessarily mean it is the right one for you.
 For instance, do you want your money to grow steadily over time with a low level of risk?
 Do you want the highest potential returns?
-These are questions you will have to answer for yourself.
+These are questions you’ll have to answer for yourself.